 1) Write a Matlab subroutine to initialize the velocity array.
-Note that velocities need to be stored in a ONE-dimensional array, so some numbering convention (e. g., by scanning the grid) is advisable.
+Note that velocities need to be stored in a ONE-dimensional array, so some numbering convention (e.g., scanning the grid) is advisable.
 First, set the velocities equal 2 m/ms everywhere (use meters to measure distances and milliseconds for times).

 - 2) Write a Matlab function to return, for given source and receiver, the lengths of the segments of the corresponding ray (L_i in the plot above) in each of the model cells.
 For most cells (not crossed by the ray) these lengths will be 0.
 In cases when rays travel exactly along the edges of the cells, each of the adjoining cells should be assigned a half of the segment length. - 3) Using the lengths of ray segments, compute the total ray travel time for each ray.
-Plot the travel times (as functions of receiver depth) for source positions at the left, middle, and right edges of the source spread.
+Plot the travel times (as functions of receiver depth) for source positions at the top, middle, and bottom of the well.

 Now apply a +10% velocity anomaly within the shaded area in the plot and repeat the steps above.
-How different are the times?
+How are the times different?
 Why?